borjapetit/fortran_toolkit/README.md

 # <a name="inicio"></a>A Toolkit for Fortran90

 This Fortran code provides a list of functions and subroutines that I typically use in my research.
 The toolkit assumes double precision for real variables.
-It contains functions of subroutines that can be classified in four categories:
+It contains functions and subroutines that can be classified in four categories:
 - General propuse
 - Statistics
 - Linear algebra